mpkelly/react-tree/README.md

   onChange?(nodes: FlatNode[], property: keyof FlatNode, value: any): void;

   /**
    * Library users need to implement this unless `disableCopy` is set to true.
-   * The pasted nodes should be added to the `nodes` prop value
+This
-   * so they are reflected in the tree.
-Note: this is called after copy only.
-Cut
-   * and pasted nodes are handled using `onChange`.
+   * is called after copy only.
+Cut and pasted nodes are handled using `onChange`.
    *
+   * The pasted nodes in a tree structure which should be incroporated to the `nodes`
+   * prop value after a new `id` property has been assigned to each node and
+   * the `parentId` has been updated to reference the new parent
+   * node `id`.
+   *
+   * See the example `handlePaste` function.
+   *
-   * @param nodes the nodes that were copied.
+   * @param nodes the TreeNode that were copied.
    * @param newParentId the `id` if the node they were copied to.
    */
-  onPaste?(nodes: FlatNode[], newParentId: NodeId): void;
+  onPaste?(nodes: TreeNode[], newParentId: NodeId): void;

   /**
    * Listen for selection events.
-The tree maintains its own selection
-   * state internally so there is not corresponding prop for `selection`.
    *
+   * see `SelectionState`
+   *
-   * @param the selected, cut and copied nodes.
+   * @param selected the nodes that are selected
    */
   onSelectionChange?(selected: SelectionState): void;